parinfer/parinfer.js/lib/README.md

    `indentMode` and replace the contents with its result.
 You now have Indent Mode.
 1. __Locate the cursor__: Since Parinfer relaxes its rules around the cursor, make sure the aforementioned function receives the location of the cursor.
+1. __Update the cursor__: Parinfer may have to shift your cursor around since some parts of a line may be added/removed/replaced.
+Move your cursor to the position at `cursorX`.
 1. __When the editor opens a file__ you must first pass their content to `parenMode` and replace its contents with the result.
 This ensures indentation of a file is correct before using with Indent Mode.